Java Clean Code - How to Write Clean Code in Java?

 Each of the above-mentioned principles has one goal: to improve the maintainability, reusability, and robustness of object-oriented applications.
 Let us see them one by one in brief.

 • Single Responsibility Principle: This principle states that, In Java, each interface, class, or method we define should be very specific, meaning it should have a single responsibility.
 Simply put, it should do only one task and do it well.
-By following this principle consistently, the methods and classes become smaller hence easily testable.
+The methods and classes become smaller and easily testable by consistently following this principle.

 • Open-Closed Principle: This principle states that our code should ideally be open to any kind of extension and closed for any modification.
 In simple words, our code should be easy to extend but good enough that no modification is required in our code.

-• Liskov Substitution Principle: This principle states that the objects of a superclass should be replaceable with the objects of its subclasses but without causing the application to break.
+• Liskov Substitution Principle: It states that the objects of a superclass should be replaceable with the objects of its subclasses but without causing the application to break.

 • Interface Segregation Principle: Defined by Robert C., this principle aims to reduce the side effects from the code and frequency of required changes by splitting or dividing the software into many independent parts or interfaces.

-• Dependency Inversion Principle: According to this principle, classes should only depend on abstractions and not on implementations.
+• Dependency Inversion Principle: According to this principle, classes should only depend on abstractions, not implementations.
 In simple words, High-level(complex) modules, which provide complex logic to your software, should be easily reusable.
-They should not be affected by the low-level modules' changes, which generally provide utility features.
+They should not be affected by the changes of low-level modules, which generally provide utility features.

 10. DRY & KISS

-DRY is an acronym that stands for "Don't Repeat Yourself".
+DRY stands for "Don't Repeat Yourself".
 DRY emphasizes not repeating the same code again and again.
 Simply put, the main motive behind this principle is to make the code reusable.
 It says that every piece of knowledge must have a single authoritative presentation within a system and it must symbolise the idea/functionality it has presented.

-KISS is an acronym that stands for "Keep It Simple, Stupid".
+KISS stands for "Keep It Simple, Stupid".
 As the words of this acronym suggest, this principle states that the code should be made as simple as possible.
-It focuses on the idea that if we can’t understand a product, we can’t use it properly and that the widest possible audience must be able to understand it, if the product is to gain maximum market share.
+The key concept is that for a product to succeed, it must be easily understood and usable by everyone.

 Example of Clean Code in Java

-Now, as we have seen how we can write clean code in Java, let us see an example.
+Now, as we have seen how to write clean code in Java, let's look at an example.

 Explanation: